ISO metric screw thread: Heritage pre ISO DIN sizes

-Japanese pre 1967 heritage heritage standard
+Japanese pre-1967 standard

-Japan had a JIS metric screw thread standard that largely followed the ISO, but with some differences in pitch and head sizes.
+Japan had a JIS (Japanese Industrial Standard) metric screw thread standard that largely followed the ISO, but with some differences in pitch and head sizes.
+(This may help explain why some metric screws don't seem to fit on a motorcycle or car.)

-In April 1967 the JIS (Japanese Industrial Standard) was changed to match the screw pitches of the ISO standard.
-It may help explain why some metric screws don't seem to fit on one's motorcycle or car.
+In April 1967 the JIS was changed to match the screw pitches of the ISO standard.